Applied Intelligence Research Centre (AIRC)

 - Software Defined Networks

 Music information retrieval (MIR) is the interdisciplinary science of retrieving information from music.
 MIR includes musicology, psychoacoustics, signal processing and information systems.
-Specific ongoing research in the School of Computing centres on the award winning Tunepal project.
+Specific ongoing research in the School of Computer Science centres on the award winning Tunepal project.
 Tunepal is the world’s leading search engine for traditional Irish music scores.
 It allows users to query a database of over 22,000 music scores by keyword or by playing a phrase of music on a traditional instrument (Query-By-Playing).
 There are mobile apps for iPhone/iPad and Android devices.
 It has around 15,000 regular users from over 30 countries and the technology has powered in excess of half a million music searches.

 Contact: Dr Bryan Duggan